SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/stormshield_endpoint.md

 According to our SES Agent handler installation, it may be necessary to install `ISRG ROOT X1` certificate in our **trusted root certification authorities certificate store**:

-1. On the SES Agent handler machines
+On the SES Agent handler machines:

-2. Download the `ISRG ROOT X1` certificate: <https://letsencrypt.org/certs/isrgrootx1.pem>
+1. Download the `ISRG ROOT X1` certificate: <https://letsencrypt.org/certs/isrgrootx1.pem>
-3. Rename the downloaded certificate by suffixing it with the extension`.crt`
+2. Rename the downloaded certificate by suffixing it with the extension`.crt`
-4. Import the certificate in the trusted root certification authorities certificate store of the machine
+3. Import the certificate in the trusted root certification authorities certificate store of the machine
    ![Certificate store](/assets/operation_center/integration_catalog/endpoint/stormshield/stormshield_ses_03.png){: style="max-width:100%"}